 Use an XOR cipher with a key as long as the binary data and completely random.

-The Vernam Chiffre uses the Vigenere encryption method, but with an encryption key which must have a number of letters identical to or greater than the number of characters in the plain message.
+The Vernam cipher can use the Vigenère cipher method, but with a completely random encryption key that must have the same number of letters (or even more) than the number of characters in the plaintext message.

 Example: To encrypt DCODE, a key of at least 5 letters is needed (KEYWORD, PASSWORD, etc).